duncombe/wikis/Environment-Wrangling-in-Wakari_.md

-Environments in wakari depend on the channel URLs that are `[~]$ conda info`
+Environments in wakari depend on the channel URLs that are accessible.
+You can make sure that the right channels are accessible via a command shell using a "conda info" command.
+After entering conda info, you should see the following output:

+`[~]$ conda info`
 `Current conda install:`